MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 **Problem:** `AcquireTokenClient` latency is too high **Possible Solutions:** Please ensure you have a high token cache hit rate.
 The in-memory cache is optimized for searching through tokens that come from different client_id or different tenant_id.
 It is not optimized for storing tokens with different scopes.
 You need to use a different cache key that includes the scope.
-See https://aka.ms/msal-net-performance-testing
+See [Performance testing](../../advanced/performance-testing.md).

 ## Registration of application secret or certificate with Azure AD